 The problem wasn't lack of effort.
-As Goodrich (1960) and Larson (2000) both document, Congress continually wrestled with proposals to involve the federal government in transportation projects.
-Even Thomas Jefferson, in his second inaugural, suggested that a national system of transportation improvements be considered, leading the to famous Gallatin plan.
+As Goodrich (1960) and Larson (2000) both document, Congress continually wrestled with proposals to involve the federal government in transportation projects.3 Even Thomas Jefferson, in his second inaugural, suggested that a national system of transportation improvements be considered, leading to the famous Gallatin plan.
 Gallatin was Jefferson's secretary of the Treasury, and his proposed system of eight major and several minor projects would have tied the nation together, both north and south, and east and west, at an estimated costs of only \$25 million.
 Why was Gallatin's plan rejected?
+Democracy.

-The major obstacle was the competing interests of geographic areas: the unwillingness of one area to incur costs for projects that would benefit other areas.
-For example, in the debate over the building the Cumberland Road, which the federal government was obligated to build because of promises it made when Ohio was admitted to the Union (so there was no question that the road was going to be built), the issue was where the road would be located.
-Throughout the debates geographic rivalries stood in the way of the adoption of specific route.
-One Maryland congressman declared that Pennsylvania seemed more inclined "to put a mountain in the middle of the Cumberland road than to repair it," ..."
-Opposition to the Maryland route, for example, came primarily from Pennsylvania and Virginia.
-When sectional rivalries dominated the debate, as they sometimes did, it was the rivalry between the east and west that mattered, not the north and south.16
+The major obstacle was the competing interests of geographic areas: the 10 unwillingness of one area to incur costs for projects that would benefit other 11 12 areas.
+For example, in the debate over the building the Cumberland Road, which the federal government was obligated to build because of promises it 13 made when Ohio was admitted to the Union (so there was no constitutional 14 15 question that the road was going to be built), the issue was where the road 16 would be located.
+Throughout the debates over siting the road, geographic rivalries stood in the way of the adoption of specific route.
+One Maryland 17 congressman declared that Pennsylvania seemed more inclined "to put a 18 19 mountain in the middle of the Cumberland road than to repair it."4 Opposi-20 tion to the Maryland route, for example, came primarily from Pennsylvania and Virginia.
+When sectional rivalries dominated the debate, as they some-21 2.2 times did, it was the rivalry between the East and West that mattered, not the North and South.5 23